 Florida offers some of the most public hunting access per capita in the nation, and some of the most underrated waterfowl hunting in North America.
 The regular season ends Jan.
 31, and there’s a two-day youth season in early February.
 January is often the best month to hunt, because winter storms will have pushed most of the migrating populations south into Florida and the Caribbean.
 Top late-season marshes include those in the Merritt Island National Wildlife Refuge, those along the southern portion of the St. Johns River, basically from Cocoa south, and in the Everglades, including Lake Okeechobee and the Loxahatchee National Wildlife Refuge.
 If you’ve never duck hunted out of an airboat, you need to come experience it here.

 Sailfish are hands-down the most exciting fish to catch offshore in the winter.
 The populations are tremendous, thanks to sound conservation strategies.
 Whether you’re trolling or dangling live baits from a kite, you will see the purple sail light up and knife through the waves as the fish pursues the baits.
 Once hooked, these fish take immediately to the air, make long runs, and fight all the way to the stern.
 Sailfishing has literally never been better off the East Florida coast.
 You can find an excellent captain out of any marina between Fort Pierce and Key West.
-Where I live, in the Stuart area, we are officially the Sailfish Capital of the World for good reason: Sailfishing rocks here.
-But it’s hard to beat Miami Beach and the Keys for epic sailfish action.
+In the Stuart area, we are officially the Sailfish Capital of the World for good reason: Sailfishing rocks here.
+But it’s also hard to beat Miami Beach and the Keys for epic sailfish action.

 Release on a lunker bass on Lake Okeechobee.
 Even the guys who fished it in the 60s are saying that the “Big O” is fishing better than anyone can remember.
 I’ve fished it for more than 30 years and I’ve never been so excited about a bass fishery.
 Florida-strain largemouths will try to spawn all year round on the new and full moon phases.
 But the March spawn coincides with the shad spawn, which gives the adult females as well as the young of year bass an opportunity for an easy, nutritious meal.
 The big sows move in an out before and after spawning, feeding with abandon.
 It’s hard to say which part of the lake is best.
 You can fish out of Belle Glade, Clewiston, Moore Haven, Lakeport, or Okeechobee with about equally good odds of landing a 10-pounder.